 # oneprovision delete [id] --cleanup

-miniONE is a tool to really help get users “up and running” with an OpenNebula environment.
-We hope you see how easy it is to start your own edge deployment or eventually extend your current setup to the edge.
+MiniONE is a tool to really help newcomers get “up and running” with an OpenNebula environment.
+And now you’ve seen how easy it is to launch your own edge deployment or eventually extend your current setup to the Edge.
+Godspeed! 🚀

 Cloud Engineer at OpenNebula